IMPORTANT NOTE : THE SITE IS UNDER DEVELOPMENT AND CONTENTS ARE CONTINUOUSLY ADDED.

 The definitive treatment for CP is total pericardiectomy (surgical

-5% -15%), but it is also a very effective treatment, leading to symptomatic improvement in the majority of patients (90% of the patiens).
+removal of the pericardium).
+Pericardiectomy has a high surgical mortality (about 5% -15%), but it is also a very effective treatment, leading to symptomatic improvement in the majority of patients (90% of the patiens).

 Occasionally, in some of the patients who develop constrictive pericarditis after radiation therapy, restrictive cardiomyopathy may also be present.
 In such cases surgical pericardiectomy is less effective.